Auditing Compels Operators to Adopt Better Aviation SMS

 - Reduced software costs involving more users allow budgets to be spent elsewhere;

 - Reduced time to manage both auditing and safety programs; and

 Nobody likes to come to work one day to find their world turned upside down.
 Therefore, don't just dump the new system onto the employees' laps and say, take it or leave.

 Give the employees a few weeks to become accustomed to the idea that a new, improved system is coming.
 Explain why the company is adopting a new system.
 Stress the benefits to the employees and not simply benefits to the company.
 Many employees don't care about how the company benefits.

 Incremental warning orders can be sent out two or three weeks before initial training.
-The second may come a week before initial software training.
+The second may come a week before the initial software training.
 And finally, the last notice should come the day before their initial training.